 Taking public transportation for a 30-minute morning commute could eliminate 10% of your household greenhouse gas emissions.

-Carpooling and/or using public transit at least three times a week can reduce your fuel consumption by over 50%.
-It is pretty simple, fewer cars on the road equate to fewer emissions being released.
+Carpooling and using public transit thrice a week can reduce fuel consumption by over 50%.
+It is pretty simple: fewer cars on the road equals fewer emissions.

 3. Bike or Walk